 External RTC is used to restore system time after power or internet failure.

 This is very important for database consistent.

-Internal temperature/humidity sensor is still DHT22 due to impossibility of usage of the two HTU21 sensors on the same I2C bus.
-Second (i2c-0) is unusable due to Raspberry camera module which is uses this bus for some way.
+The internal temperature/humidity sensor is still DHT22 due to the impossibility of using the two HTU21 sensors on the same I2C bus.
+Second (i2c-0) is unusable due to the Raspberry camera module, which uses this bus somehow.